Somewhere, something incredible is waiting to be known.

 If you optimize everything, you will always be unhappy.

-Visiting Shanghai in the summer to work with Prof Bundit.
+Visited Shanghai in the summer, hosted by Prof Bundit.

 Selected for scholarship to attend the summer school.